Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 Finally, the structure of HTML headings is also crucial for helping visually impaired people read digital content.
 Now, since H tags are written out in HTML, screen reader assistive technology can interpret the structure of any web page and read it out loud to disabled users.
 Plus, screen readers provide shortcuts that allow users to easily move between headings, facilitating navigation.

 Well-written heading tags make it easier for search engines to understand a page’s main topic and structure.
-Bing confirmed it does, and while Google isn’t as transparent, it officially states that headings are important in order for users to be able to navigate the page.
-Meanwhile, during a Google Webmaster Hangout session, John Mueller confirmed that Google does use H tags to better understand the structure of the text on a page and it’s among the ranking factors that Google uses.
+Bing confirmed it does, and during a Google Webmaster Hangout session, John Mueller stated that Google does use H tags to better understand the structure of the text on a page and it’s among the ranking factors that Google uses.

-For example, “best screen recorders 2022” is a type of question that is best put in a list-style blog post.
+For example, “best screen recording software for mac 2024” is a type of question that is best put in a list-style blog post.
 Such pages are usually structured with one <h1> tag followed by a list of items wrapped in an <h2> tag.
 Or you can have an <h2> tag follow the <h1> tag, and only then have a list of items marked with the <h3> tag.

 Best practices for using heading tags